 Students may express their beliefs about religion in homework, artwork, and other written and oral assignments, and the work shall be judged and graded based on the factors articulated above.

 Limited Public Forum

-In addition to any limited public forum established under the authority of the federal Equal Access Act [see FNAB], the District establishes a limited open forum for student speakers at all school events at which a student is to publicly speak in any official role or capacity.
+In addition to any limited public forum established under the authority of the federal Equal Access Act, [see FNAB], the District establishes a limited open forum for student speakers at all school events at which a student is to publicly speak in any official role or capacity.
 Student speakers at such events may voluntarily express a religious or any other viewpoint on an otherwise permissible subject for the occasion.
 Student speakers at such events shall not engage in obscene, vulgar, offensively lewd, or indecent speech.

-The Superintendent, in consultation with campus principals, shall annually prepare and distribute a list of all school events at which students will publicly speak in any official role or capacity, and the list shall include high school graduation exercises.
+The Superintendent, in consultation with campus principals, shall annually prepare and distribute a list of school events at which students will publicly speak in any official role or capacity, and the list shall include high school graduation exercises.

 The Superintendent, in consultation with campus principals, shall develop a method using neutral criteria for selecting the students who will publicly speak in any official role or capacity at school events and graduation.

 At each and every school event at which a student is to publicly speak in any official role or capacity, the District shall include an oral or written statement, or both an oral and written statement, that the student's speech does not reflect the endorsement, sponsorship, position, or expression of the District.

 In addition to any noncurriculum-related student groups formed and operating under the authority of the Equal Access Act [see FNAB], students at any grade level shall be permitted to initiate and organize student-only religious groups and activities before, during, or after school hours and shall be permitted the same access to school facilities and opportunities for announcements and advertising, if any, as other noncurriculum-related groups.